-Specifically, we present two simple yet effective re-ranking methods, termed \emph{inverse} Density-Adaptive Kernel based Re-ranking (inv-DAKR) and \emph{bidirectional} Density-Adaptive Kernel based Re-ranking (bi-DAKR).
-Depending on how the probe samples are used, we divide the proposed re-ranking approaches into the following two groups: \begin{itemize} \item inv-DAKR and bi-DAKR: which are used in the setting when only a single probe sample and a set of gallery samples are available.
-The set of gallery samples are used to provide local density information and thus refine the ranking result to improve in the accuracy of a person ReID system.
-This setting is studied in our preliminary work \cite{Guo:ICPR18}.
+In this paper, we exploit a \textit{density-adaptive kernel} technique to perform efficient and effective reranking for person ReID.
+Specifically, we adopt a density-adaptive parameter to capture the local density information and then use it to formulate smooth kernel functions for finding the $k$-\emph{nearest neighbors} ($k$-NN), the $k$-\emph{inverse nearest neighbors} ($k$-INN), and the $k$-\emph{reciprocal nearest neighbors} ($k$-RNN) of a probe sample.
+Such a density-adaptive smooth kernel function quantifies the neighborhood of a sample in the form of a continuous (nonnegative) value measured on \emph{an individual sample-specific scale}.
+In this way, the inverse ranking list is quantified, and thus, merging the inverse ranking list with the direct ranking list to form the final reranking list becomes extremely easy.
+Concretely, we present two simple yet effective reranking methods, termed \emph{inverse} density-adaptive kernel based reranking (inv-DAKR) and \emph{bidirectional} density-adaptive kernel based reranking (bi-DAKR).
+Depending on how the probe samples are used, we divide the proposed reranking approaches into the following two groups: \begin{itemize} \item inv-DAKR and bi-DAKR, which are used in the setting in which only a single probe sample and a set of gallery samples are available.
+The gallery samples are used to provide local density information and thus refine the ranking results to improve the accuracy of a person ReID system.
+This setting is studied in our preliminary work \cite{Guo:ICPR2018}.

-\item inv-DAKR+ and bi-DAKR+: which are used in the setting when a set of probe samples and a set of gallery samples are both available.
-The extra probe samples are able to improve the local neighborhood, provide more accurate local density information, and thus lead to remarkable improvements in the final re-ranking result. \end{itemize}
+\item inv-DAKR+ and bi-DAKR+, which are used in scenarios in which a set of probe samples and a set of gallery samples are both available.
+The extra probe samples can provide correct neighborhood information for the gallery samples, and thus provide more accurate local density information, leading to remarkable improvements in the final reranking results.

-This paper is a substantial extension of our preliminary work \cite{Guo:ICPR18}.
-Compared to our previous work, the extensions include the following three aspects: \begin{itemize} \item We extend the proposed methods inv-DAKR and bi-DAKR into inv-DAKR+ and bi-DAKR+, respectively, in which the available extra probe samples are used to improve the re-ranking result.

-\item We extend the previous $k$-INN and $k$-RNN based re-ranking approaches into $k$-INN+ and $k$-RNN+, respectively, in which the extra probe samples are used to improve the local neighborhood in unsupervised way and thus lead to improvements in the re-ranking result.

-\item We conduct more extensive experimental evaluations on six benchmark datasets and show promising experimental results with thorough analysis and discussions.

 \end{itemize}